Recycle and give a new life to some of your old T-shirts Read more »

 Create a simple reusable calendar to plan all of your back to school activities.
 Read more »

-After collecting your branches, you’ll need to pull all remaining leaves and buds off the branches and tape them together at the bottom using black electrical tape.
-Once you find a suitable vase, layer the bottom with a small number of river rocks, insert your branches, and then fill the vase around the branches with more river rock until the vase is 2/3 full.
+3. Using a vase, layer the bottom with a small number of river rocks, insert your branches, and then fill the vase around the branches with more river rock until the vase is 2/3 full.
 Add a small amount of Spanish moss or reindeer moss on top of the river rock.